Quality Essentials Program (QEP) Fall 2021

 CONNSTEP’s Quality Essentials Program is being offered to address the growing need to enhance the knowledge of quality principles among skilled manufacturing workers.

-This overarching quality program takes place on five consecutive Thursdays beginning October 15, 2020 from 9 am – 3 pm.
-Includes lunch and light refreshments.
+This overarching quality program takes place on five consecutive Thursdays beginning October 14, 2021 from 9 am – 3 pm.
+The program includes lunch and light refreshments.
+Snow make-up date: November 18.

 All manufacturing personnel including new or existing quality technicians who, as part of their jobs, maintain company quality standards by approving incoming materials, in-process production, and finished products.